 The First Nation's financial system does not adequately track payables and a manual payable listing was constructed after the year end by current management from information at multiple locations.
 Due to the significant time involved with reconstruction of the payable information, estimates and judgements of accounts payable may not be complete and are not susceptible of satisfactory audit verification.
 Further we have been unable to test the completeness of accounts payable due to the significant length of the subsequent period.
-Therefore, we were not able to determine whether any adjustments might be necessary to expenses, annual surplus, cash flows from operations for the year ended March 31, 2021, and to accounts payable, net debt and tangible capital assets and accumulated surplus as at March 31, 2021.
+Therefore, we were not able to determine whether any adjustments might be necessary to expenses, annual surplus, cash flows from operations for the year ended March 31, 2022 and 2021, and to accounts payable, net debt and tangible capital assets and accumulated surplus as at March 31, 2022 and 2021.
+Our audit opinion on the consolidated financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.

 Due to weaknesses in internal controls over the reporting of cash-based revenue and expenditures in the Berens River Gaming Commission and Berens River Community Bingo operations the financial statements of these organizations were not susceptible of satisfactory audit verification.
-Accordingly, we were unable to verify the revenues and expenses recorded by these organizations or determine whether adjustments might be necessary to their revenues and expenditures for the years ended March 31, 2021 and 2020.
-Our audit opinion on the consolidated financial statements for the year ended March 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.
+Accordingly, we were unable to verify the revenues and expenses recorded by these organizations or determine whether adjustments might be necessary to their revenues and expenditures for the years ended March 31, 2022 and 2021.
+Our audit opinion on the consolidated financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.